 a.
-If a warning has been issued the timescale for this and the level of improvement required b.
-If the decision is not to act at this point and to review again within a certain time, the applicable timescale for this, or c.
-If the decision is to dismiss the employee, inform them of their relevant notice period and provide them with any relevant pension information, and
+If a warning has been issued the timescale for this and the level of improvement required;

+b.
+If the decision is not to take action at this point and to review again in a certain time period, the applicable timescale for this; or c.
+If the decision is to dismiss the employee, inform them of their relevant notice period and provide them with any relevant pension information; and

-2. The employee's right of appeal
+2. The employee's right of appeal.